 SUNDOWN began in 2003 as simply a poetry night with one live music act on the bill, with the original idea being that ‘when the sun goes down, an evening of arts entertainment and community can work together’.
 It was then put on hold until it came alive again in August 2004 with the idea of booking an array of different quality acts.

-We have collaborated with many other organisations and events including Apples & Snakes, Writers Centre Norwich, Whitechapel Arts Gallery, Arctic Circle, Union Chapel, The Jam, Norwich Arts Centre, The Maltings, The Glass Onion, Southend Festival, Village Green, Metal, Bury St Edmunds Festival, Leigh Folk Festival, Sutton with Shopland Festival, Level 4 Magazine and many more.
+We have collaborated with many other organisations and events including Arts Council England, Apples & Snakes, Writers Centre Norwich, Colchester Arts Centre, Whitechapel Arts Gallery, Arctic Circle, Union Chapel, Norwich Arts Centre, Southend Festival, Village Green, Metal, Bury St Edmunds Festival, Leigh Folk Festival, John Peel Centre, The Feminist Library, The Strong Room, Essex Book Festival and many more.

 “Like the WI, if the WI smoked dope”